Lateral thinking strategies for problem solving in sales situations - creative solutions for overcoming sales obstacles and challenges.

 Article by Clive Miller

-If you need to improve problem solving in sales situations, find creative solutions to sales obstacles, we can help.
+If you need to improve problem solving in sales situations, or find creative thinking strategies to address sales obstacles, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to discuss your needs or talk through some options.
-Alternatively Send email to email@example.com for a prompt reply or use the contact form here.
+Alternatively Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.